You Can Make A Difference

 Mary is a Member of the Board and serves as Treasurer.
 She meets all reporting requirements of the IRS and the State of California, maintains ongoing records of all donations, helps formulate budgets for each fiscal year, and takes part in ensuring thank you's go to all donors.
 She also works on finding and contacting other agencies doing mentoring on line .

-Ingrid is Secretary and a mentor to Oakland Serves mentees.
+Ingrid is Secretary and Member of the Board as well as a mentor to Oakland Serves mentees.